Psychiatrist vs. therapist: Important differences and how they can help you

 Therapy can help you learn and practice decision-making techniques, which may positively impact many areas of life.
 However, counseling psychologists can also be costly, especially in person.
 If you face barriers to treatment due to cost, distance, or another issue, you might consider meeting with a counselor online.

 With internet-based therapy, you may not have to worry about commuting to an office or sitting on a waiting list.
 You can often begin treatment within 24 to 48 hours with an online platform.
 Additionally, one review on online therapy effectiveness found that online treatment led to a 50% reduction in symptoms of social anxiety disorder, panic disorder, generalized anxiety disorder, obsessive-compulsive disorder, depression, and compulsive gambling disorder, significantly decreasing the impact of chronic fatigue and stress.
-If you're ready to start, consider taking the next step with a platform like BetterHelp, which offers a growing network of licensed therapists and counselors.
+If you're ready to start, consider taking the next step with a platform like BetterHelp, which offers a growing network of licensed professional counselors and therapists.

 Psychiatry is a medical specialty.
 Psychiatrists can diagnose and treat mental disorders.
 There are many treatments within psychiatry, and a psychiatrist treats diverse populations and age groups in therapy.